 The Hotel North Woods' Outward Hound program includes use of custom pet beds (available in large and extra large), pet dining stations, as well as complimentary, homemade nutty maple bacon treats.
 They also provide each guest with a guide to pet-friendly locations and hikes in and around Lake Placid.
 All three hotels donate a portion of the pet fee to local pet rescue organizations.
 There is a list of all dog-friendly lodging here.

 Lake Placid’s quaint and beautiful shopping district will keep your dog busy, with many other dogs to greet, shops to visit, and water bowls to drink from.
-Most locally-owned shops allow well-behaved pets, and the local dogs know which ones keep biscuits behind the counter.
+Not only are there an abundance of pet friendly hotels in Lake Placid, but most locally-owned shops allow well-behaved pets, and the local dogs know which ones keep biscuits behind the counter.
 And for a break from the pavement, stop at the Mirror Lake boat launch for a dip in the lake.

 Hair of the dog